ruen/gear-admin/site/content/_index.md

 ---
-values:
-  heading: Our values
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 banner:
   title: Computational Component of Polkadot Network
   subtitle: Gear is an advanced WASM based smart contract platform, aiming to be a